DrBibop/RoR2VRMod/README.md

 - Enemy healthbars are now correctly positioned above enemies.
 - Ping icons have been pushed further away from the camera.
 - Added a config setting to disable VR.

+### 1.1.1
+- Fixed some indicator icons that were too large.